 Milford participates in global celebration of making music on the longest day of the year

 Milford joins Make Music Day by filling our streets with music.
-We encourage residents to sign up and find a corner to strum, drum or sing on Friday, June 21, 2019.
-A piano will be placed on the steps of City Hall and we encourage you to pop by and tickle the ivories, bring a bag lunch and enjoy the music in the parkette in front of City Hall.
-Stay tuned for more locations and follow us on Facebook at @MilfordCityHall for updates.
+We encourage businesses and musicians to sign up and find a corner to strum, drum or sing on Monday, June 21, 2021.
 Make Music Day is a one-day event where free, live musical performances, opportunities to make music and other musical events take place around the world on the longest day of the year.
 Musical festivities in Milford are part of a global celebration of music making in over 750 cities inspired by France’s Fête de la Musique.

 “To fill our streets with music on the summer solstice will give an opportunity for friends, neighbors and others to come out and enjoy our community.
 Milford is filled with phenomenal talent and I look forward to hearing and seeing it all,” said Mayor Blake.

 Music has been shown to strengthen social connectivity, reduce stress, lower blood pressure, stimulate memory, and is integral to a well-rounded, enjoyable life.
 By participating in Make Music Day, Milford encourages every form of music making.